 This section contains the relevant output since it combines electric dipole, electric quadrupole and magnetic dipole transition intensities into the final spectrum.
-Importantly, there is a gauge issue with the quadrupole intensity: the
+Importantly, there is a gauge issue with the quadrupole intensity: the results depend on the where the origin is placed.
+We have proposed a minimization procedure that guarantees the fastest possible convergence of the multipole expansion:

 DeBeer-George, S.; Petrenko, T.; Neese, F.: "Time-dependent density functional calculations of ligand K-edge X-ray absorption spectra", Inorg.
 Chim.
-Acta, (2008), 361, 965
+Acta, (2008), 361, 965 orca_mapspc MyOutput.out ABSQ -eV -x04890 -x14915 -w1.3